karunakarrao/DevOps/Kubernetes/K8S-Notes.md

     $ kubectl replace -f replicationcontroller-definiton.v2.yaml

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
-Replicaset:
+Replicaset: (create, replace, delete, describe, explain, edit, apply, scale, autoscale )
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
-A ReplicaSet's purpose is to maintain a set of replica Pods running at any time.
-ReplicationController and ReplicaSet are used for similer functionality.
+A ReplicaSet's purpose is to maintain a set of replica Pods running at any time. `ReplicationController` and `ReplicaSet` are used for similer functionality.
 ReplicationController is older version, ReplicaSet is the newer version.
 In deployment k8s uses replicasets to replicate the pods.

 replicaset.v1.yaml
 -------------------------------------------------------------------------------------